-On his blog post, he included a screenshot of his current account sales as to the time of writing of his article:
+In his blog post, he included a screenshot of his current account sales at the time of writing his article:

 I found Elaine featured on a Side Hustle School podcast.
 Amazingly, she was able to earn as much as $17,000 in profit in a single month.

 Elaine also has her own website where she teaches others about how to earn with Merch by Amazon and shares some of her experiences.
 I wasn’t able to find any screenshot that confirms her claims on the Side Hustle School podcast.